 How to write programs and compile them using the Online Compiler Android app

 After installing the app, select a programming language from its menu, as shown below, and start writing the code in its IDE.

 Once you have written the code, compile it to see the results in its Output screen.
-Best of all, if your program requires any inputs, the app will prompt you to enter values, as shown in the screenshot below.
+If your program requires any inputs, the app will prompt you to enter values, as shown in the screenshot below.

 If your code is successfully compiled, you will see the results in the Output screen, as shown below.
-Like most compilers and coding apps, it also flags errors, type of error, and the line number that triggered the error, so you can quickly fix it.
+Like most compilers and coding apps, it also flags errors, the type of error, and the line number that triggered the error so you can quickly fix it.
 Online Compiler makes it pretty easy with its reading mode, making code inspecting a lot easier.

 Do note that you online require an internet connection to execute the code.
-That means you can still practice your coding skills in this app even if you are running out of your data pack.
+That means you can still practice your coding skills in this app even if you run out of your data pack.
 As the app automatically saves the code files, you can execute the program whenever you connect to the internet.

-- The intuitive and decluttered interface allows you to easily pick a programming language and write code as quickly as possible.
+- The intuitive and decluttered interface lets you pick a programming language and write code quickly.

 - Dark and light color themes work as Day/Night modes